Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates: Introduction

-We consider nonparametric prediction with multiple categorical or functional predictors, or a mixture of both.
-Especially in the case of a categorical, multi-class response, the number of corresponding methods found in the literature is very limited.
-For instance, \cite{FuchsGertheissTutz2015} use an ensemble approach for classification of multiple functional covariates.
+Existing methods for nonparametric classification/regression and variable selection as covered by the method proposed in the paper at hand can be arranged in four macro-areas by the type of response (categorical/continuous) and predictor (functional/categorical).
+The case of a categorical response and functional predictors is handled, for instance, in \cite{FuchsGertheissTutz2015} who use an ensemble approach for classification of multiple functional covariates.
 They estimate the posterior probability separately for every covariate and weight the results to get an estimate of the overall posterior probability.
 Further they use several semi-metrics and combine the results in an analogous way.
-Thus their method can be used for feature as well as variable selection. \cite{GulEtal2018} follow a similar approach for continuous or categorical covariates.
-They use an ensemble of kNN classifiers based on random subsets of the covariates with the aim to select the most relevant covariates. \cite{MbinaNkietObiang2019} propose a procedure for classification in more than two groups with continuous and categorical (binary) predictors.
+Thus their method can be used for feature as well as variable selection.
+A similar approach is followed by \cite{GulEtal2018} for categorical responses and categorical or continuous covariates.
+They use an ensemble of kNN classifiers based on random subsets of the covariates with the aim to select the most relevant covariates.
+The same type of response-covariate combination is considered by \cite{MbinaNkietObiang2019} who propose a procedure for classification in more than two groups with categorical (binary) and continuous predictors.
 Their aim is to select among the continuous variables those that are relevant for the classification.
-They use a criterion to quantify the loss of information resulting from selecting not all continuous variables and compare different procedures to estimate the criterion's value. \cite{RacineHartLi2006} test for significance of categorical predictors in regression models with continuous and categorical predictors.
-They use a product kernel to estimate the regression function and approximate the distribution of their test statistic under the null using a bootstrap procedure. \cite{Shang2014} considers a nonparametric regression model with a mixture of continuous, categorical and functional covariates.
+They use a criterion to quantify the loss of information resulting from selecting not all continuous variables and compare different procedures to estimate the criterion's value.
+Continuous responses are considered e.\,g.\ in \cite{Shang2014} and \cite{RacineHartLi2006}. \cite{Shang2014} considers a nonparametric regression model with a mixture of functional, categorical and continuous covariates.
 He uses a Bayesian approach to determine simultaneously the different bandwidths.
-His method can also be used for variable selection since the irrelevant variables are smoothed out by the appropriate bandwidth.
+His method can also be used for variable selection since the irrelevant variables are smoothed out by the appropriate bandwidth. \cite{RacineHartLi2006} test for significance of categorical predictors in regression models with categorical and continuous predictors.
+They use a product kernel to estimate the regression function and approximate the distribution of their test statistic under the null using a bootstrap procedure.